 I’m guessing you’re an introvert because you’re here on Introvert, Dear.
 If you’re not, you’re probably doing some research to understand those introverted souls you hold dear but can never quite completely understand.
 If that’s the case, this is a great site, but to really understand an introvert, you have to spend quality one-on-one time with us.
 But of course, not when we really need to curl up with a good book alone or stare out the window to watch the rain.

-Here are 39 experiences every introvert has had or can relate to:
+I can’t speak for every introvert, but here are 39 experiences that many introverts have had or can relate to:

 1. Squinting in the bright light of your Monday morning commute because you literally haven’t left the house all weekend.

 2. Asking a friend whether you were flirting too much and being greeted with a raised eyebrow and the comment, “That was flirting?”

 3. Ending up completely lost because you were too shy to ask a random stranger to repeat the directions they gave you.

 4. Deciding to take the focus off yourself in a social situation by asking so many questions that the person that you are talking to thinks they are being interrogated.